nf-core/website/markdown/events/2021/bytesize-25-nf-core-ampliseq.md

 [19:23](https://youtu.be/a0VOEeAvETs&t=1163)
 (question) We have one comment here okay there's a question.
 This person thanks you for the presentation and asks what type of license is associated with this kind of tool, for example the ampliseq pipeline.

-(answer) It is a CCPY license, like I think all the nf-core pipelines have, there are no restrictions whatsoever.
+(answer) It is a CCPY license [comment: ampliseq is actually under an MIT licence], like I think all the nf-core pipelines have, there are no restrictions whatsoever.

 (host) I hope that answers your question.
 Yes thank you.